sc-ventures/cloudbreak-documentation/docs/os-launch.md

 ##### Import HDP Base Image

-Import HDP base image using the following steps.
+Import HDP base image by using the following steps.

 **Steps**